-- Evaluating which ratemaking methodology most closely meets the commercial objectives of a specific company is a fact intensive process - Steve Brose's and Tina Granger's presentation will address this topic in more detail when they discuss profitability in a regulatory environment
+Evaluating which ratemaking methodology most closely meets the commercial objectives of a specific company is a fact intensive process.

-Cost-of-Service Rates

-Cost-of-Service
+Cost-of-Service (COS)

-Introduction
+Cost-of-Service Introduction

 - Types of Cost-of-Service Methodologies:

 - Depreciated Original Cost ("DOC")

 - Trended Original Cost ("TOC")

 - Opinion No. 154-B: FERC's Cost-of-Service Methodology

 - Issued June 28, 1985

 - Uses a TOC rate base

 - Has been modified and clarified by subsequent decisions

-- This topic is discussed in more depth in Session 3 and Session 6
+- This topic is discussed in more depth in Session 2

-Cost-of-Service

-Depreciated Original Cost
+Cost-of-Service Depreciated Original Cost (DOC)